gmaccarone/gmaccarone.github.io/_posts/2013-06-20-blocking-large-file-commits-in-git.markdown

 repository][llo], I covered some of the git utilities that can be used to identify large files in your repository.
 In this post I'd like to go over how to create a server-side hook that will block large files before they get into your repo.
-Many of the same utilities from the post referenced above will be used in creating this hook.
+Some of the same utilities from the post referenced above will be used in creating this hook.

 # What are server-side hooks?
-[Git hooks][githooks] allow you to perform actions at different points in the git workflow.
-Server-side hooks can be executed at certain specific phases of the push process:
+[Git hooks][githooks] allow you to perform actions at different points in the git push workflow.
+Server-side hooks are executed at certain specific phases of the push process:

 * `pre-receive`